muratk5n/thirdwave/en/README.md

 NFTs seem to have discovered what truly matters in owning content of any kind -- a proof of connection to its creator.
-So now rich guy can show off to his other rich friends "here is art piece content xyz and its creator gave it to ME"
+So now rich guy can show off to his other rich friends "here is art piece content xyz and its creator gave it to ME".
+Owning a Picasso was never about the art for them, it was having a piece of art FROM Picasso.
+In painting the art piece assured that connection, NFT offered the same thing for digital media.

 ---